plebhash/nix-numerator/README.md

 ## Todo
 * Average network stats on more blocks (>64) to get stable value
 * Possibility to choose several GPU for designing a mining rig ([Chips?](https://material.angularjs.org/latest/#/demo/material.components.chips))
+* Import script from sheet
 * Charts
 * Get GPU card's price from Ebay
 * Use $watch (problems with undefined values :-/)

+## Build
+This project was built on the [starter Angular Material project](https://github.com/angular/material-start) and took some cool stuff from this [Yeoman Gulp generator](https://github.com/Swiip/generator-gulp-angular).
+Files present in the gh-pages branch are generated using gulp and the ``build`` task.
+Generated files can be found in dist folder.

+Just get dependencies with ``npm install && bower install``

 ## Credits
 * [Badmofo](https://github.com/badmofo/ethereum-mining-calculator) for starting this calculator.